Last updated on July 17th, 2019 at 01:29 pm

 From 2001 to 2009, the number of veterans who held opioid prescriptions increased by seven percent.
 At the same time, the number of pain medication prescriptions provided by military physicians more than quadrupled.

-Moreover, according to NIDA, the rates of prescription drug abuse among veterans reportedly doubled between 2002 to 2005.
+Moreover, according to NIDA, the rates of prescription drug abuse among veterans reportedly doubled between 2002 and 2005.
 Then, between 2005 and 2008, these rates tripled.

 Veterans and Illicit Drug Abuse